SharePoint/sp-dev-docs/docs/schema/expressionparameter-element-in-actionparameterdefinitions-solutionmanifestdeclar.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The **DOCS-LESSTHANExpressionParameterDOCS-GREATERTHAN** element defines a parameter for an action that can take a value from the context of the current item.
+The **ExpressionParameter** element defines a parameter for an action that can take a value from the context of the current item.

 **Namespace**:
 http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest/DeclarativeExtensions